Threat model: Evolution of technology-centric threat modeling

 In 1999, Microsoft cybersecurity professionals Loren Kohnfelder and Praerit Garg developed a model for considering attacks relevant to the Microsoft Windows development environment.
 (STRIDE is an acrostic for: Spoofing identity, Tampering with data, Repudiation, Information disclosure, Denial of service, Elevation of privilege) The resultant mnemonic helps security professionals systematically determine how a potential attacker could utilize any threat included in STRIDE.

 In 2003, OCTAVE (Operationally Critical Threat, Asset, and Vulnerability Evaluation) method, an operations-centric threat modeling methodology, was introduced with a focus on organizational risk management.

-In 2004, Frank Swiderski and Window Snyder wrote “Threat Modeling,” by Microsoft press.
+In 2004, Frank Swiderski and Window Snyder wrote "Threat Modeling," published by Microsoft press.
 In it they developed the concept of using threat models to create secure applications.

-In 2014 Ryan Stillions expressed the idea that cyber threats should be expressed with different semantic levels, and proposed the DML (Detection Maturity Level) model.
+In 2014, Ryan Stillions expressed the idea that cyber threats should be expressed with different semantic levels, and proposed the DML (Detection Maturity Level) model.
 An attack is an instantiation of a threat scenario which is caused by a specific attacker with a specific goal in mind and a strategy for reaching that goal.
 The goal and strategy represent the highest semantic levels of the DML model.
 This is followed by the TTP (Tactics, Techniques and Procedures) which represent intermediate semantic levels.
 The lowest semantic levels of the DML model are the tools used by the attacker, host and observed network artifacts such as packets and payloads, and finally atomic indicators such as IP addresses at the lowest semantic level.
 Current SIEM (Security Information and Event Management) tools typically only provide indicators at the lowest semantic levels.
 There is therefore a need to develop SIEM tools that can provide threat indicators at higher semantic levels.

+Threat Modeling Manifesto

+The threat modeling manifesto is a document published in 2020 by threat modeling authorities in order to clearly state the core values and principles that every threat modeler should know and follow.

+In 2024 the same group of authors followed up the Manifesto with a Threat Modeling Capabilities document, which "...provides a catalog of capabilities to help you cultivate value from your Threat Modeling practice".

-Threat modeling methodologies for IT purposes
+Threat modeling frameworks

 Conceptually, a threat modeling practice flows from a methodology.
 Numerous threat modeling methodologies are available for implementation.
-Typically, threat modeling has been implemented using one of five approaches independently, asset-centric, attacker-centric, software-centric, value and stakeholder-centric, and hybrid.
+Typically, threat modeling has been implemented using one of five approaches independently: asset-centric, attacker-centric, software-centric, value and stakeholder-centric, and hybrid.
 Based on the volume of published online content, the methodologies discussed below are the most well known.

-STRIDE methodology
+STRIDE

-The STRIDE approach to threat modeling was introduced in 1999 at Microsoft, providing a mnemonic for developers to find 'threats to our products'.
+The STRIDE was created in 1999 at Microsoft as a mnemonic for developers to find 'threats to our products'.
+STRIDE can be used as a simple prompt or checklist, or in more structured approaches such as STRIDE per element.
 STRIDE, Patterns and Practices, and Asset/entry point were amongst the threat modeling approaches developed and published by Microsoft.
 References to "the" Microsoft methodology commonly mean STRIDE and Data Flow Diagrams.